 2020 – Carbon-neutral INVESTMENT policy

 Fossil fuels are almost guaranteed to become stranded assets by increasing restrictions on carbon emissions.
 Further, because the risks associated with the climate crisis threaten other investments, we support the move to make the Investment Fund carbon neutral.
 It is not only fossil fuel companies, and their associated infrastructure that are at risk from climate change.
 Investments in industries that might be exposed to climate risks, e.g. floods, fires, droughts, resource degradation, are also exposed.
 These include transport, utilities, agriculture, real estate, and water assets.
-What is needed is a holistic approach to divestment that would consider climate risk and carbon-related stranding of assets which is why FFUW presents the University of Waterloo Carbon-Neutral Investment Policy Draft Report.
+What is needed is a holistic approach to divestment that would consider climate risk and carbon-related stranding of assets.

 2019 – UN Principles for Responsible Investments